Hero image

 ThePhysicsmasterThePhysicsmaster

-This bundle contains 5 lessons and an end of unit assessment Each lesson follows the AQA Physics: A Level Year 2 textbook https://amzn.to/3DG6pIP The lessons are complete and designed to be taught over a period of 90 minutes.
-They are fully animated and contains fully worked out answers to every question.
-The format A recall starter activity to help store key definitions and ideas to long term memory.
+This lesson follows the AQA Physics: A Level Year 2 textbook https://amzn.to/3DG6pIP The lesson is complete and designed to be taught over a period of 90 minutes.
+It is fully animated and contains fully worked out answers to every question.
+Learning objectives Explain what is meant by one complete oscillation Define amplitude, frequency, and period Describe the phase difference between two oscillators that are out of step The format A recall starter activity to help store key definitions and ideas to long term memory.
 Clear slides presented in a logical order, which can be used to talk through and explain the key concepts of the lesson.
 Questions and example slides, which can be used to model perfect exam ready answers.
 Summary questions to practice and consolidate the new knowledge gained from the lesson.

 ThePhysicsmasterThePhysicsmaster